PowerMill | Key Features and Enhancements | Autodesk

 How to buy

-Choose from a range of roughing strategies to remove material quickly and maximise cutter life
+Choose from a range of roughing strategies to remove material quickly and maximize cutter life

 Access a library of finishing toolpaths to produce precision parts with exceptional surface finish

-Simplify 3+2 and 5-axis machining to produce parts with fewer setups, shorter tools and faster feeds and speeds

-Make global or localised edits to your toolpaths without the need for lengthy, wasteful recalculations
+Make global or localized edits to your toolpaths without the need for lengthy, wasteful recalculations

 Check individual toolpaths or entire projects to find and fix problems before they cause expensive mistakes